DesignPatternsPHP/DesignPatternsPHP/Behavioral/ChainOfResponsibilities/README.md

 ## Purpose:

-To build a chain of objects to handle a call.
+To build a chain of objects to handle a call in sequential order.
 If one object cannot handle a call, it delegates the call to the next in the chain and so forth.

 ## Examples: